On the Road Chats

 Download the Brochure for Chat details.

-Meet the Centerville-Washington Township Speakers
+Meet the Centerville-Washington History Speakers:

 Joellen Ulliman, curator for Centerville-Washington History, has a passion for our past and particularly enjoys discovering connections between local history and national/world events.
 Prior to joining the CWH team, she taught language arts.
-She enjoys writing, reading, Zumba, hiking arts and crafts, and spending time with family.
+She enjoys writing, reading, Zumba, hiking, arts and crafts, and spending time with family.